Ministry of Defence raising a concern policy

 Government response to the DIS Offset Written Consultation (closed 23 December 2025).

-Update to the National Shipbuilding Strategy — PQ 129666 sought a timetable in April 2026; no answer before Prorogation.
+Update to the National Shipbuilding Strategy — PQ 129666 confirms an update is pending.

 Tension with Ministry of Defence